mellamoadam/CladoScope/README.md

 Inputs:
 1. VCF file
 2. loci file (ipyrad output; only necessary for BPP analysis)
-3. matchDF, a population map estimate for samples and their corresponding assumed population
+3. `matchDF`, a population map estimate for samples and their corresponding assumed population
 4. Map files for regions of interest (.shp file often used for borders; .tiff file often used for terrain)

 Outputs: